flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

   :start-at: // Create some tags to control output.
   :end-at: log::tag tag2("tag2");

-Tags take a single std::string argument that is used in the help message to identify available tags.

 .. important::

   FLOG tags must be declared at namespace scope.